Sorry, you need to enable JavaScript to visit this website.

 Collaboration and partnerships

 The Danish state’s practical influence on and promotion of sports and physical activities aimed at the youth population is highly decentralised.
-The framework policies are decided by the Danish government and the Ministry of Culture, but a majority of the actual strategies are promoted and initiated by the sports organisations and sports federations in civil society.
+The framework policies are decided by the Danish government and the Ministry of Culture, but a majority of the actual strategies are promoted and initiated by sports organisations and sports federations in civil society.

 The Danish area of sports is characterised by a significant degree of autonomy.
 The principle of ‘arm’s length’ is often used to describe the Danish model for financing and regulating sports.
-The principle implies that the sports organisations receive an annual amount of public funding that is left to each individual association to distribute in the organisation in accordance with the associations’ internal democratic structures and control – this is done at both the national and local level.
+The principle implies that the sports organisations receive an annual amount of public funding that is left to each individual association to distribute in the organisation in accordance with the associations’ internal democratic structures and control – this is done at both the national and local levels.

 Regarding financial support, the profits from the national lottery and football pools (Danske Spil) are distributed to a number of non-profit causes, including sports and culture.
 The Act on Division of Revenues from the National Lotteries (Udlodningsloven) sets a fixed amount that is regulated with the price index, which ensures the financing of umbrella organisations for grassroots sports in Denmark.

-The Danish Health Authority (Sundhedsstyrelsen) cooperates with a wide range of private organisations, for instance in the following projects:
+The Danish Health Authority (Sundhedsstyrelsen) cooperates with a wide range of private organisations, for instance, in the following projects:

-Health in the Nature (in cooperation with the Outdoor Council)
+Healthy in Nature(in cooperation with the Outdoor Council)

 The project includes measures aiming to promote outdoor activities in the municipal measures aimed at, among others, children with special needs.
-The Danish Health Authority is part of the advisory group and contribute with counselling and knowledge on public health and physical activity.
+The Danish Health Authority is part of the advisory group and contributes with counselling and knowledge on public health and physical activity.

 Healthy Kids Move the School (in cooperation with Danish School Sports)

-The project aims to help the public primary and lower secondary schools implement the requirement of 45 minutes of physical activity each day.
+The project aims to help public primary and lower secondary schools implement the requirement of 45 minutes of physical activity each day.
 The Danish Health Authority participates in the project as part of the stakeholder panel.
-The purpose of the panel is to contribute with professional knowledge and expertise in relation to the content and target group of the different measures in the project.
+The purpose of the panel is to contribute professional knowledge and expertise in relation to the content and target group of the different measures in the project.

 Thematic group: Physical Activity (within the framework of the Healthy City Network)

 The Healthy City Network supports public health in the municipalities by creating synergy and networking opportunities between municipalities, regions, national actors, and the WHO.
 In the thematic group Physical Activity, the network focuses on how to establish and develop measures in relation to physical activity and optimal cooperation between municipalities.
-The Danish Health Authority participates in the meetings in the group in order to have a dialogue with the municipalities.
+The Danish Health Authority participates in meetings with the group in order to have a dialogue with the municipalities.

 Active Healthy Kids Global Alliance (AHK, in cooperation with the University of Southern Denmark) is an international network that assesses the status of the task of getting more kids and young people to be active in their everyday lives.
 The University of Southern Denmark is in charge of the project in Denmark.
 The Danish Health Authority participates in the working group as an observer.